MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsMeetingTemplatePermissionPolicy.md

 ### -PolicyName

-Specifies the Identity of the policy to assign to the user/group.
+Specifies the Identity of the policy to assign to the user or group.

 ```yaml
 Type: String